 Keep Everything in Writing

-One of the easiest ways to protect yourself is to keep good records.
+One of the easiest ways to protect yourself is documentation.

 • Emails